eliseevmv/Checkout-DotNet-Challenge/readme.txt

     2.6.
 Bank timeout

-    Same as scenario above but bank does not respond This scenario is  implemented as part of this exercise, but a production system should be ready for this scenario.
+    Same as scenario above but bank does not respond This scenario is not implemented as part of this exercise, but a production system should be ready for this scenario.

     2.7.
 Database exception before calling bank